Mythicninja/Personal-Website/README.md

 # Personal-Website
-This includes all of my progress towards my personal website!
+This includes my progress towards my personal website including the AI Chatbot!

+As I continue to grow as a software engineer, this portfolio will continue updating.

+Feel free to check it out and reach out if you have any questions or inquiries!

+Email: mallendiego@hotmail.com